re-plicate/DynaGraph/README.md

 ..., ..., ...
 ```

-## 2.Comparison with the newly referred algorithm
+## 2.Preliminary Comparison with the newly referred algorithms
 Due to some methods have no open-source code, it is hard to republicat and are marked with the marker *.

 *represents the result is not fiiled by now but will be continuously updated

+After chosen the perform better baselines, we will added them in our scalability evaluation of the TAXIBJ dataset and newly added larger dataset.

 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Tab1.png)